intel/nauta/docs/user-guide/actions/view_cli_help.md

 # Viewing CLI Commands Help

-The –help command provides man-page style help for each dlsctl command.
+The `–help` command provides man-page style help for each nctl command.
 You can view help for any command and subcommand, and all related parameters.

-Entering `dlsctl –help` provides a listing of all dlsctl commands (without subcommands), as shown next.
+Entering `nctl –help` provides a listing of all nctl commands (without subcommands), as shown next.

-    $ dlsctl -h
+    $ nctl -h

-    Usage: dlsctl COMMAND [OPTIONS] [ARGS]...
+    Usage: nctl COMMAND [OPTIONS] [ARGS]...

-      Intel® Deep Learning Studio (Intel® DL Studio) Client
+     Nauta Client

      To get further help on commands use COMMAND with -h or --help option.

     Options:
       -h, --help  Show this message and exit.